Living Like the Amish

 And technology is another issue that's causing us stress.
 Many of us are glued to our phones or the TV.
 Sometimes it's good for the mind to put our technology aside and be quiet.
 Take time to enjoy your family and the beauty of nature around you.

-And if you follow my tips and take a few steps to live more like the Amish, it may simplify things a bit in your life and relieve some of the stress.
+If you follow my tips and take a few steps to live more like the Amish, it may simplify things a bit in your life and relieve some of the stress.

 But I believe that living simply has to be a choice.
 You have to decide what is important to you.